infotiv-research/gokart-documentation/docs/components.md

 ## Battery and Battery Monitoring System

-To power the Body Electronics circuit require a battery of type Lipo 5000mAh 5S 25C Lipo Pack w/XT90.
+To power, the Body Electronics circuit requires a battery of type Lipo 5000mAh 5S 25C Lipo Pack w/XT90.
 A LM2596 buck converter is used to step down the voltage from the battery to 12V powering the circuit
 The ECUs are powered by another Lipo battery with another buck converter that steps down to 5V.

 - HV – battery